-DO answer matter-of-factly, “Some people need to wear glasses to help their eyes see better” or “His body is not strong enough to walk like you do.
+DO answer matter-of-factly, “Some people wear head coverings” or “His body is not able to walk.
 That chair helps him get around.”
-It’s important to provide information that helps him understand.

-DON’T scold your child for asking a question, because you don’t want him to feel ashamed of being inquisitive, which is a part of a child’s development.
-Reply by saying, “You are feeling curious about that!
-It’s okay to be curious and it’s always fine to ask.
-Next time, just whisper in my ear to make sure I hear you so I can answer your question.”
+DON’T scold your child for asking a question, because you don’t want them to feel ashamed of being inquisitive, which is a part of a child’s development.
+Reply by saying, “You are feeling curious about that.
+It’s OK to be curious and it’s always fine to ask.
+Next time, just whisper in my ear so I can answer your question.”

-3. If you know in advance your child will be seeing people who have significant differences or disabilities:
+- If you know in advance your child will be seeing people who are noticeably different than people they’ve met before:

 DO be a model of acceptance.
 Allow your child to express his curiosity and address it as it arises.

 DON’T try to prepare your child in advance.
 Making an issue of it ahead of time negates a child’s ability to accept and adapt naturally.
 Resist the urge to over-inform and only address your child’s questions as they arise.

 DON’T worry about your child blurting out something embarrassing.
 It is perfectly normal for young children to speak out.
-Be prepared to answer simply as suggested above.
+Be prepared to answer simply.

 - When selecting books, toys and children’s shows:

 As caregivers, we can gently shape social behaviors by teaching children to be accepting and kind while exploring their curiosity.
-By ensuring your child has opportunities to be around others who are different from her on a regular basis, you can help your child understand that people are people—regardless of these differences.
+By ensuring your child has opportunities to be around others who are different from them on a regular basis, you can help your child understand that people are people — regardless of these differences.